 Penalty: a fine of $5 000.

-91. Responsibilities of property operator if animal dies on or while being moved to property other than a pound
+91. Responsibilities of property operator if animal dies on or while being moved to property other than pound

 (1) This regulation does not apply to an animal that dies at, or while being moved to, a pound.

-(2) If an animal to which an NLIS device is applied dies except by slaughter on, or while being moved to, a property with a different PIC from that recorded in the NLIS database in relation to the device, the property operator must, within 48 hours after the death, update the database in relation to the device by recording the following —
+(2) If an animal to which an NLIS device is applied dies (except by slaughter) on, or while being moved to, a property with a different PIC from that recorded in the NLIS database in relation to the device, the property operator must, within 48 hours after the death, update the database in relation to the device by recording the following —

-(a) the relevant PIC of the previous property;
+(a) the relevant PIC of the last property at which the animal was kept;

 (b) the relevant PIC of the property on which the animal died or to which it was being moved;